-Sharon is Director of Austin Disaster Relief Network (ADRN) Training Program, which has trained more than 4,500 volunteers to date.
-Under Sharon's leadership, ADRN provides nationally recognized credentialed trainings like Critical Incident Stress Management (CISM) and FEMA-backed Community Emergency Response Team (CERT).
-These trainings, amongst others provide ADRN, network churches, and volunteers credibility with government officials during deployment.
-The ADRN Training Program includes more than 16 training courses comprised of disaster response training, spiritual training and organization developmental training.
+Sharon manages the Austin Disaster Relief Network training program, which trains more than 4,500 volunteers each year.
+Under Sharon's leadership, ADRN provides training on nationally-recognized credentials, such as Critical Incident Stress Management (CISM) and the FEMA-backed Community Emergency Response Team (CERT), that provide ADRN, network churches, and volunteers credibility with government officials during deployment.
+ADRN's training program includes more than 16 specific training programs spanning advanced, spiritual, and general volunteer training.

-Sharon spent 25 years as a professional photographer, including 10 years managing her own preschool, family & wedding photography business.
-She first joined ADRN as a volunteer in 2011 during the Bastrop Fires; at a time when ADRN just offered general orientation and a spiritual training.
-In addition to expanding the program, she has established protocols and procedures to standardize ADRN’s training experience for all volunteers.
+Sharon spent 25 years as a professional photographer shooting weddings, sports, proms, and family portraits, including 10 years managing her own business.
+She focused primarily on preschool portraits.
+She first joined ADRN as a volunteer in 2011, when ADRN only offered a general orientation and spiritual training.
+In addition to expanding the program, she has established protocols and procedures to standardize the ADRN training experience for all volunteers.

 With twenty years of marketing, sales and management experience, Allison’s career has spanned a variety of industries from real estate to hospitality to retail to event planning and more.